Sashenka/steam-ts/docs/api/steam-ts.invalidsteamidarrayerror.md

 ## InvalidSteamIdArrayError class

-An Error with an Array of Steam Id.
-The Error concerns the Array itself, an Error with its content will be an InvalidSteamIdError.
+An Error with an Array of SteamIDs.
+The Error concerns the Array itself, an Error with its content will be an [InvalidSteamIdError](./steam-ts.invalidsteamiderror.md)<!-- -->.

 <b>Signature:</b>

 ```typescript
 export declare class InvalidSteamIdArrayError extends Error
 ```
+<b>Extends:</b> Error

 ## Constructors